olebedev/cdn/readme.md

 #CDN over MongoDb GridFs

 This utility can be used as stand alone _Content Delivery Network_, using _MongoDB GridFs_ as backend file storage.
-It can be builded from source code or installed as already compiled binaries.
+It can be built from source code or installed as already compiled binaries.

-Also it can be used as a thin file storage library for you projects, based on [martini](https://github.com/go-martini/martini) framework.
-For example, when you using one of the cloud platforms like _Heroku_, with ephemeral file system for application's instances and  you have to save user's data.
+Also it can be used as a thin file storage library for your projects, based on [martini](https://github.com/go-martini/martini) framework.
+For example, when you use one of the cloud platforms like _Heroku_, with ephemeral file system for application's instances and  you have to save user's data.

 ## Features

 - on the fly crop and resize for `image/png` and `image/jpeg` _mimetypes_
-- cache strategy, based at _HTTP Last-Modified_ header
+- cache strategy, based on _HTTP Last-Modified_ header
-- additional metadata for each files & aggregated statistic for it
+- additional metadata for each file & aggregated statistic for it
-- forced _HTTP Content-Disposition_ header with file name, for download links(only if flag is specified, see below)
+- forced _HTTP Content-Disposition_ header with the file name, for download links(only if flag is specified, see below)
 - buckets(_MongoDB_ collections) as separation level
 - file listings for buckets, queried by metadata or without